MNDeployment #7969: FEMC (Forest Ecosystem Monitoring Cooperative) - was VMC Vermont Monitoring Cooperative

 How about we hold off on the upgrade for a bit while I work through tests of such an approach locally, and I'll try to get back to you this week with instructions on how to perform the steps that require sudo?

-#7 Updated by Amy Forrester over 2 years ago
+#7 Updated by Amy Forrester almost 5 years ago

 We're in the process of upgrading all the backend software on our web server and were planning to reach out to you during this process.
 So, yes, I think we can definitely get back on top of this and I apologize it has taken so very long.
 Our IT folks never responded after months of attempts, so I think we'll just try to do it ourselves with Roger's assistance.